Bracksco Wine Nook

 You may wish to provide a wall outlet to plug in a vacuum cleaner or other

 device on occasion.
 Keep in mind that if you ever have to install a humidifier

 in the room, you'll be glad you added an outlet.
 It may not be convenient

 to use the cooler outlet for this purpose, nor is that approach recommended.

 You can put this outlet on the same circuit as the light, if you wish.

-However, think carefully about the location of the outlet, as you would like to avoid covering it with wine
+However, think carefully about the location of the outlet, as you would like

-place where you will not be storing wine.
+a place where you will not be storing wine.
 If you install it anywhere

 else, you may find it interferes with present or future plans for a wine rack.

 For the wine cooler, we strongly recommend a standalone circuit.
 The

-first reason is that since the cooler has a compressor, it has an initial
+first reason is that since the cooler has a compressor, it has an initial surge

-trips the breaker, you lose power to the cooler.
+you lose power to the cooler.